matter-labs/hardhat-zksync/packages/hardhat-zksync/README.md

 For certain tasks present in the plugins encompassed by this plugin, it overrides them with new features and parameters.
 These tasks streamline common functionalities into a simplified workflow.

-Here is a list of overriden tasks where this plugin adds new optional parameter `--verify`:
+Here is a list of overridden tasks where this plugin adds new optional parameter `--verify`:

 - `deploy-zksync:contract`
 - `deploy-zksync:proxy`